One Wire 12 Volt, 120 Amp, Mini Denso Racing Alternator

 Emergency Shutoff

 If you run the charge wire from the alternator to the starter, or other location instead of running direct to the battery, you must add a continous duty relay in line with the charge wire to prevent the engine from continuing to run when the emergency disconnect is thrown.
-We recommend using the Ford Style Continuous Duty Relay for this purpose.
+We recommend using a Ford Style Continuous Duty Relay for this purpose.